k-humphrey/OSstudy/README.md

     Tried and failed to set up bochs emulation spent a couple hours trying to hack at it!
 Nothing was truly discovered.
     Time to take a break and watch some lectures and tutorials before I come back.

+3. Okay, I wanted to try to fix any potential looming issues with Ubuntu and Virtual box, so I booted up this repo on a Ubuntu machine.
+Now I'm going to reinitialize everything and see if it made  a difference. and..
+It did!!
+I also switched to Qemu because I found out there was just a serious issue with bochs, not my iso file. so now we build our qemu emulation by doing qemu-img create -f qcow2 mydisk.img 10G qemu-system-x86_64 -cdrom os.iso -boot d -m 512 -hda mydisk.img in the window we switch to View > compatMonitor0 and then type info registers you'll see that eax = cafebabe!